sj6257/Streetfood/README.md

 Streetfood
 ==========
-Nomadic food is application for foodies in Pune,Maharashtra,India.
+Nomadic food is application for foodies in Pune.

 We have gathered information about most famous street food stalls around pune.